 And I was nothing short of amazed at the result.

 Over time I identified my IBS triggers, then the roots behind those triggers, then released the emotions and the associated negative energy.
-I learnt a whole toolkit of different techniques to release these, and was blown away by the result after 25 years of suffering with IBS:
+I was blown away by the result after 25 years of suffering with IBS:

 No more IBS.

 It took me over 3 years, and I enlisted some help seeing the emotions I just couldn’t see for myself.
 But I got there in the end.

 And so can you.
 Even if you don’t think you can.

 I found that IBS had been a warning signal all along, my body trying to get my attention.